Kalaupapa National Historical Park, Molokai

 Three miles, 26 switchbacks and 90 minutes of magnificent views later and you're back to sea level in the historic town of Kalaupapa, one of the most remote settlements in Hawaii.
 It's scenic, isolated and peaceful here, but the story of Kalaupapa National Historical Park is even more compelling.

-This special community was once home to Belgian missionary Saint Damien.
-Beginning in 1873, this selfless priest giving hope to Hansen’s disease victims who were exiled to this isolated peninsula.
-He tragically succumbed to the disease he spent years of his life helping to treat.
-Today, you can visit Saint Damien's grave here at historic St. Philomena Roman Catholic Church.
-In October of 2009, Father Damien was canonized as a saint during a ceremony in Rome.
+This special community was once home to Belgian missionary Saint Damien, and later, to Saint Marianne Cope.
+In 1873, Father Damien chose to leave the “outside world” to care for Hawaii’s Hansen’s disease victims who were exiled to this isolated peninsula.
+After 16 years of faithful service, he too, tragically succumbed to the disease and was laid to rest at historic St. Philomena Roman Catholic Church in Kalaupapa where you can visit his grave.
+In October of 2009, Father Damien was canonized as a saint for his selfless dedication.

 You can also view Kalaupapa Peninsula from the 1,000-foot elevation of Palaau State Park.
 This 34-acre recreation area offers winding trails among eucalyptus and ironwood trees as well as breathtaking views of Molokai’s north coast.